jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### Passing a procedure reference

-When you pass a procedure referece to a child procedure:
+When you pass a procedure reference to a child procedure:

 ![](images/Symbol%20Language%20(2004).271.jpeg)